joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

     print(f'Hello, {name}!')
 {% endhighlight %}

-In this example, the docstring for the `hello()` function provides a clear description: "Print a greeting to the user by name."
+In this example, the docstring for the `hello()` function provides a clear description: "Print a greeting to the user by name.".
 This documentation is valuable for anyone reading or using the code, as it offers insights into the function's purpose.

 ### Accessing Docstrings